The Dark Ages: An Age of Light: Reception

-Mary Beard, Professor of Classics at the University of Cambridge, disputed the claim in episode one that the Rotas Square was a Christian symbol on the blog of the Times Literary Supplement.
+In her blog for the Times Literary Supplement, Cambridge classics professor Mary Beard disputed the idea (mentioned in episode one) that Christians were present at Pompeii.

 Larry Hurtado, Emeritus Professor of New Testament Language, Literature & Theology at the University of Edinburgh's School of Divinity, in his personal blog criticized the idea that the early Christians were a secretive movement, and pointed out misunderstandings evident in the explanations given by Janusczak for the manner of portrayal of Jesus Christ in early Christian art.